Intro-to-Data-Science-Template/intro_to_data_science_reader/content/projects/project_2/_index.en.md

 ## Technical Details

 You have 2 weeks (until midnight on 11/25) to work on this project, including two full days of class time (11/11 & 11/21).
 The due date occurs over Thanksgiving recess; you are free to turn it in early, and I am providing extra time in class to work on this project.
 I strongly encourage you to do the necessary prep work to make the most of the second in-class day.
-Work on your hard coding problems then and I will be available to help.
+Try to have your minimal viable product finished by that class period, then you can work on taking it to the next level while classmates and myself are available to help.

 You have full freedom to make the project as simple or intricate as you desire.
 Each member of the team must make *at least one* data product, with an associated write-up.
 This can be a visualization, or some other product like a table, dashboard, or anything else you feel helps tell a story regarding the data set.
 Regardless of what each member creates, your final team report **must** successfully render.
 You will include the output in the `docs/` directory of your project.